|Illegal Drug||Legal Limit|

 If you consumed 100 mg of MDMA, your blood concentration would peak at 150 micrograms within 3 hours (the legal limit is 10 micrograms).
 The concentration in your blood would then begin to decrease by half over each 7 hour period.
 The legal limit for MDMA is 10 micrograms.
 This quantity is nothing more than a trace in your system and would have, in our view, no impairing effects whatsoever on your ability to drive.

 MA.J.
-Law has a 100% record in successfully defending drug driving allegations.
+Law has an impressive track record in successfully defending drug driving allegations.
 Our success is partly due to our in-depth knowledge of pharmacokinetics & pharmacodynamics.
 We work closely with some of the country’s leading forensic toxicologists, pharmacologists and physicians.

 If you have been charged with drug driving (or are currently on police bail), it is crucial that you contact us immediately.